-As the weather turns crisp, singles start looking to couple up—and business owners start seeing visions of sugar plum profits dancing in their heads.
+As the weather turns crisp, singles start looking to couple up — and business owners start seeing visions of sugar plum profits dancing in their heads.
 The holiday season is huge for both; it’s the busiest shopping season of the year, but also one of the busiest seasons for finding that special someone.
 What do these two things have in common?
 If you don’t know who you’re pursuing, you’re going to end up disappointed.
+That’s where the ideal customer profile (ICP) comes in.

 - who they are?